Fort Chambray

 - The applicant, Fort Chambray Ltd, has driven the project through three decades and multiple phases, with Dr. Michael Caruana as the recurring named applicant

-- Of 83 total applications, 37 received "Grant Permission" and 15 received "Approved" — an overall positive decision rate of 83%, with only 6 refusals (7.2%)
+- Of 83 total applications, 37 received "Grant Permission" and 15 received "Approved" (with a further 7 across "Acceptable", "Accepted" and DNO/Sanita variants) — an overall positive decision rate of 83% across 71 decided cases, with only 7 refusals (~10% of decided cases)

 - The most recent major approval, PA/03884/23 (granted December 2024), adds a 64-room 5-star aparthotel, 50 serviced apartments, and 105 residential units in Phase 3